CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 I would not need to make changes to the program as the newer versions of these libraries should have the older versions within them.
 Also, the user will be installing the older version if they are installing through the requirements.txt file so there should not be an issue as the older version will still be available.

 **3. Describe the steps you would take to fix a bug found in the program after deployment.**\
-To fix a bug foiund after deployment I would first make the repository private, then try to fix the bug by removing all the unnecessary functions, then add each of the less important functions one at a time to try and find the bug.
+To fix a bug found after deployment I would first make the repository private, then try to fix the bug by removing all the unnecessary functions, then add each of the less important functions one at a time to try and find the bug.
 This is essentially the same process as first decomposing the program, then beginning Unit Testing, then Integration Testing and finally System Testing.

 **4. Outline how you would maintain clear documentation and ensure the program remains easy to update in the future.**\
 The README file will be updated every time there is a new release, and the Comments and DocStrings would make it easy to understand what each function does and what it is for.
 This provides clear documentation for making the program easy to update in the future.